 The garden is divided up in many elements

-We appreciate the efforts to educate children around the four basic elements.
-At the same time, the many divisions of the park in different play-areas with different themes make it hard for parents to keep an eye on their children and let them play and explore on their own.
-This is in contrast to other nature-themed adventure playgrounds such as Peckham Rye Playground where the landscape is completely open.
-We are strong believers in children being able to explore and play on their own without parents interference.
+We appreciate the efforts to educate children around the four essential elements.
+At the same time, the many divisions of the park in different play areas with different themes make it hard for parents to keep an eye on their children and let them play and explore on their own.
+This contrasts with other nature-themed adventure playgrounds such as Peckham Rye Playground, where the landscape is entirely open.
+We strongly believe in children being able to explore and play on their own without parents’ interference.

 Summarizing Kew Gardens Playground

-Based on the quality of the play areas and facilities we would say Kew Gardens has one of London’s best playgrounds if not the best.
+Based on the quality of the play areas and facilities, Kew Gardens has developed one of London’s best playgrounds, if not the best.
 Our kids truly enjoyed the day, which was our main goal with the visit.
-At the same time, we as parents felt more on edge than in many other playgrounds we have been to.
-This due to the time-pressure of the two-hour window, risk of older kids tramping on our toddler and the limited view because of all the divisions into multiple separate gardens.
+However, at the same time, we as parents felt more on edge than in many other playgrounds we have been to.
+This because of the one-hour time pressure and the limited view of all the separated gardens.

 Is Kew Garden’s Playground free?